 In all seriousness, the most recent crash caused a lot more people to become “real estate investors” as a result of what seemed like easy money.

-There is now more people with this real estate investor mindset.
+There are now more people with this real estate investor mindset.
 This results in a lot of competition for fixer uppers and flips in most markets across the United States.
 So there may be a lot of people looking at fixer upper in your market too, which drives prices up!

-Myth 6.
+Fixer Upper Myth 6.
 You’ll get the best return on your money by doing the “pretty” things, like the kitchen

 Kitchen and bathrooms are the most obvious things to fix and buzzwords, but they are only part of the equation.
 People have seen enough quick flips and care a lot more about the functionality of their homes.